Guest Post Guidelines

 - If you don’t have any photos to share, that is ok, we will provide our own.

-- Please do not embed the images within a word document!
+- Please do not embed the images within the document!
 Attach them separately to the email.

 - Please avoid vertical photos, landscape format is better.